rodrigolima7/hcq-covid19-research/README.md

 1. **[Hydroxychloroquine in the treatment and prophylaxis of SARS-CoV-2 infection in non-human primates](https://www.researchsquare.com/article/rs-27223/v1)**
 **Published**: 5/6/2020
-**Summary:** The usage of HCQ on non-humans did show any antiviral activity, regardless of timming after infection.
+**Summary:** The usage of HCQ on non-humans did show any antiviral activity, regardless of timing after infection.
 The results do not support HCQ as an antiviral agent against Covid-19 on humans.
 **Bias:** Not effective.

 1. **[Clinical efficacy of hydroxychloroquine in patients with covid-19 pneumonia who require oxygen: observational comparative study using routine care data](https://www.bmj.com/content/369/bmj.m1844.abstract)**